De-Chetachi/trade/trading/README.md

 This Python script gathers price action data for tokens following tweets that mention them.

-* if you have a twitter and coingecko enterprise api key
+* if you dont have a twitter and coingecko enterprise api key
-* checkout the unlimited version in the trading folder
+* checkout the limited version in the trade folder

-## Limitations

-1.  **Real-time Tweet Data:**
-    * The script cannot directly access real-time tweet data.
-    * It relies on a user-specified object (`data` variable within the script) containing tweet information.
-    * You must manually modify the `tweets` key within the `data` variable to simulate tweet data for testing.

-2.  **Tweet Timeframe:**
-    * For the script to function correctly, the `created_at` timestamp for each tweet must be within 24 hours of the current time.

 ## Prerequisites